 The cost of the Access Permit is $100 for a residential or agricultural access and $500 for a commercial, industrial, plat driveway or a public road.
 A Performance Bond Fee in the amount of $250 is required for residential and agricultural accesses; and $1,000 for all other accesses.

 If a culvert is necessary, you must purchase a corrugated metal pipe culvert with 6:1 safety aprons with safety grates for residential, agricultural, commercial, industrial, and plat driveway accesses.
-A reinforced concrete pipe culvert with aprons and trash guards, if necessary, are required for public roads.
+A reinforced concrete pipe culvert with aprons and trash guards, if necessary, is required for public roads.
 Size will be determined by the permit agent.
 Driveway access slopes need to be 6 to 1.
 The total length of the culvert (including apron lengths) is determined by:

 - (Approved access width) plus 2 (ditch depth times 6)